-The Mexican Free Zone designed to attract tourists.
+The Mexican Free Zone is designed to attract tourists.
 Formerly the “hassle-free” or “liberated area” – officially it is called the “Free Trade Zone.”
 This zone is about 15-20 miles into Mexico all along the Mexican border.
 Its intention is to reduce government requirements (Mexican government requirements) for tourists visiting and spending money in the area.

 In this free zone, customs import requirements, are essentially nonexistent.
 You always need to declare yourself at the border and get a temporary visa or FMM.
 It also does not, however, give you permission to do anything illegal, like bring a gun into Mexico.

 Baja California – One Giant Free Zone

 Baja took this to a whole new level by making the entire peninsula (Baja North and Baja South) a free zone.
 Technically, until and unless something changes, you can move freely about Baja as a tourist with little regard for vehicle permits.
 You still need an FFM.
 You can get one of those online here.

 Puerto Penasco – Rocky Point – Sonora – Free Zone

 The northwest portion of Sonora is also a Free zone, well beyond 20 miles.
 The official marker is the Mexican Federal Highway 15 and the 2 Highways

 Do I need a TIP in Free Zone?